mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 **Person 2:** No?

 **Katagiri Roshi:** No. I don’t mean this.
 But the term Mahayana is used very naturally opposed to Hinayana.
-So Mahayana is the understanding Buddha’s Way in a broad perspective.
+So Mahayana is the understanding [of] Buddha’s Way in a broad perspective.
 But in this case, the term *maha* doesn’t mean great opposed to small.

 **Person 2:** Okay.
 Does *Hinayana* mean just, like, cultivating one’s own sort of psychological thing...